 Do you have the necessary ductwork?
 If you're replacing an existing central air conditioner, then your house will already have a system of ducts in place.
 However, your contractor should still check out the ducts to make sure they are in good condition.
 Be sure to tell the contractor about any problems you are having with airflow or uneven cooling with your existing system, since this may be a sign of poorly designed ductwork.
 If you are adding a new air conditioner to a home with forced-air heating, you may be able to connect it to the existing ductwork as well, although it may need some modifications.
-If your home has no ductwork, you might want to consider a ductless mini-split system.

 Consider your climate.
 If you live in a hot, humid climate, it's especially important to choose an air conditioner with a high SEER, since the air conditioner will be running a lot.
 In a hot, dry climate, EER is more important than SEER; it measures how effective the air conditioner will be in the hottest weather.
-People who live in dry climates might also consider skipping the air conditioner in favor of an evaporative cooler, or swamp cooler, which uses less energy.
 In mild climates, consider a heat pump, which could meet your needs for heating as well as cooling.
 We discuss heat pumps in our separate report on furnaces.

 Get at least three quotes from contractors.
 Regardless of the central air conditioner system you select, the difference between a great choice and a poor one often comes down to the contractor you select.
 Referrals from friends, neighbors and co-workers can be a good starting point.
 You can also ask local trade organizations for names of members in your area.
 Organizations like the Air Conditioning Contractors of America (ACCA) have directories on their websites that can be searched by ZIP code.
 Consumer review sites that focus on local contractors and services, such as HomeAdvisior.com and Angie's List can also be a valuable resource.

 Get it in writing.
 Make sure to get a written contract before the work begins.
 Project costs, scheduling, model numbers and warranty information should all be specified.
 This will protect you from unwanted last-minute changes.